IIIF/api/source/presentation/4.0/model.md

 When more than one interaction mode is present, the client _SHOULD_ pick the first interaction mode that the client is capable of supporting.

-For interaction modes that involve a Camera orbiting around a target point, the target point _MAY_ be the same as the Camera's `lookAt` property.

 If `action` is used to "disable" a Camera, then it is the same as if it were in the "locked" `interactionMode`.
 Thus a Camera can meaningfully be not hidden, selected, and disabled at the same time.